Phayde/Windower-addons/trashit/README.md

 ### A Windower 4 addon for Final Fantasy XI

 > **Activate.
 Farm.
 Deactivate.
 Done.**
 > Automatically discards newly acquired items so your inventory stays clean.
-Built for Mog Gardening, useful most elsewhere.
+Built for Mog Gardening, useful elsewhere.
 Currently tested with fishing, mob farming, gardening.
 Doesn't work with crafting yet, but this will be added in the future.

 ---